brandonscorner/folder-schema-validator/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## CI/CD

+This project uses GitHub Actions for continuous integration and deployment.
+When a new release is created on GitHub, the package is automatically published to PyPI.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)